greg-js/arch-wiki-md-repo/wiki/_content/Steam.md

 ### Steam skin manager

-The process of applying a skin to Steam can be greatly simplified by installing the [steam-skin-manager](https://aur.archlinux.org/packages/steam-skin-manager/)<sup><small>AUR</small></sup><sup>[[broken link](/index.php/ArchWiki:Requests#Broken_package_links "ArchWiki:Requests"): archived in [aur-mirror](http://pkgbuild.com/git/aur-mirror.git/tree/steam-skin-manager)]</sup> package.
+The process of applying a skin to Steam can be greatly simplified by installing the [steam-skin-manager](https://aur.archlinux.org/packages/steam-skin-manager/) package.
 The package also comes with a hacked version of the Steam launcher which allows the window manager to draw its borders on the Steam window.

 As a result, skins for Steam will come in two flavors, one with and one without window buttons.
 The skin manager will prompt you whether you use the hacked version or not, and will automatically apply the theme corresponding to your GTK+ theme if it is found.
 You can of course still apply another skin if you want.